Caroline Spencer Forrester: Storylines

-Caroline Spencer first appeared as the daughter of publishing tycoon Bill Spencer, engaged to the playboy fashion designer, Ridge Forrester, the son of Eric and Stephanie, who founded and run the prestigious Los Angeles design house where Ridge works.
+Caroline Spencer first appeared as the daughter of publishing tycoon Bill Spencer, Sr. (Storm), engaged to the playboy fashion designer, Ridge Forrester (Moss), the son of Eric and Stephanie Forrester, who founded and run the prestigious Los Angeles design house where Ridge works.
 But Bill strongly disapproves of this match.
 Just before the wedding ceremony, Bill tells Caroline that he had Ridge followed and knows for a fact that he slept with another woman just a week before.
 She is nevertheless determined to go through with the wedding, but collapses on her way down the aisle.
-She is rushed to the hospital, where an idolizing young woman from the Valley, Brooke Logan, visits and befriends her.
+She is rushed to the hospital, where an idolizing young woman from the Valley, Brooke Logan (Lang), visits and befriends her.
 After she is released, she estranges herself from Ridge and moves into her own apartment.

 Caroline is raped by a man named Ron Deacon (Greg Wrangler).
 The first person a distraught Caroline calls for support is Brooke.
 She eventually moves in with the Logans: Brooke and her siblings, Storm, Donna and Katie; and Brooke's mother, Beth.
-Ridge's brother, Thorne, visits to comfort Caroline, even while Ridge himself knows nothing about what happened.
+Ridge's brother, Thorne Forrester (Norcross), visits to comfort Caroline, even while Ridge himself knows nothing about what happened.
 By the time he finds out, Caroline has convinced herself she loves Thorne.
 During the trial, Ron's lawyer tries to destroy Caroline's reputation by insinuating that she consented to sex.
 Ridge takes the stand, testifying that Caroline was insistent on remaining a virgin until she was married.
 Ron ends up in prison.

 Ridge writes Caroline a love letter, but Brooke conspires with Thorne to hide it.
 Caroline learns of their deception only after she weds Thorne, causing a rift in their marriage and in her friendship with Brooke, who is now dating Ridge.
 Her marriage is further undermined when a drunken Ridge tricks Caroline by slipping into her bed; but Caroline is also drunk and thinks it's Thorne (or pretends to herself that she thinks it's Thorne) and they have sex.
 When Thorne learns what happened, he gets drunk and shoots Ridge in the back of the head.
 Stricken with amnesia (caused by a mixture of the alcohol and sleeping pills), he forgets both Caroline's disloyalty and his shooting of Ridge; but Stephanie knows everything.
 She is terrified when she learns that Caroline plans to leave Thorne because she is certain it will trigger Thorne's memory, and he'll attack Ridge again.
 But Caroline is becoming assertive, and Stephanie's attempts to manipulate her fail.
 When she learns the truth of the shooting, she is all the more determined to leave Thorne.
 He eventually does remember the attempted murder (thanks not to Caroline, but to a devious schemer named Deveney Dixon) and nearly shoots Ridge again.
 The two brothers eventually reconcile, but Caroline's marriage is over.